nref/BrowseRouter/README.md

 `BrowseRouter` does no tracking and makes no network connections of its own whatsoever.

 Your system administrator could know which pages you are visiting by auditing process start logs e.g. `BrowseRouter.exe http://some-naughty-site.com`.
-They would have the same information for any browser, except with `BrowseRouter` they don't know which browser you used unless they look at your `BrowseRouter` configuration.
+They would have the same information for any browser.

 ## Credit